if (!require("pacman")) install.packages("pacman")

 3.3.
 Optinal: Visualization

-• selected_words, for defining the words you want to get the correlates for
+, for defining the words you want to get the correlates fornumber_of_correlates

 # Define parameters